Franche-Comte Caves

-Franche Comte is a land rich in natural beauty, even its subterranean world is full of wonders.
-Some 4,000 caves and caverns where nature has let its imagination run wild.
+Franche Comte is a land rich in natural beauty, even its subterranean world is full of wonders, with some 4,000 caves and caverns where nature has let its imagination run wild.

 Moidons Caves

-10 km from Arbois, Moidons's caves are located in the heart of the Jura forest.
-Discovered in 1966, they are now open to the public.
-It is an exceptional site with numerous stalactites, impressive stalagmites, subterranean pools and a sound and light show.
+10 km from Arbois, Moidons caves are located in the heart of the Jura forest. with numerous stalactites, impressive stalagmites, subterranean pools and a sound and light show.

 Baume les Messieurs Caves